-NULL The semaphore could not be created because pxSemaphoreBuffer was NULL.
+- NULL The semaphore could not be created because pxSemaphoreBuffer was

+NULL.

+Image: Null image

-Any other value The semaphore was created successfully.
+- Any other value The semaphore was created successfully.
 The returned value is a handle by which the created semaphore can be referenced.

 Direct to task notifications normally provide a lighter weight and faster alternative to binary semaphores.